kperpignant/kperpignant/README.md

 ## Howdy👋

-I'm Karlee, a software engineer, and game developer and qauality assurance professional based in Boston, MA
+I'm Karlee, a software engineer, and game developer and quality assurance professional based in Boston, MA

 - 🔭 I’m currently working on a variety of game demos, and web applications
 - 🌱 I’m currently learning C#, JavaScript and Python